New York Securities Lawyers

 An arbitration operates outside the traditional Courtroom and is a type of ADR (Alternative Dispute Resolution) and per most contract agreements, FINRA, (the Financial Industry Regulatory Authority) regulates the process.
 Arbitration tends to be less formal than a traditional courtroom setting and a client isn’t blocked from representing themselves.
 The two sides agree on a panel of arbitrators and present their arguments and the arbitrator makes a decision that is legally binding.
 Although the process seems straightforward, do not make the mistake of arbitrating without retaining counsel.

-First, the time constraint is that no claim can be submitted later that six (6) years after the event that brought about the filing itself.
+First, the time constraint is that no claim can be submitted later than six (6) years after the event that brought about the filing itself.
 (Code of Arbitration Rule 12206)

 The Uniform Submission Agreement must be executed and states generally that you will abide by the rules of the arbitration process and will be bound by its decision.